Sahas08/demo/README.md

 # demo
-This repo was create on 1 of Sept.
+This repo was created on 1 Sept.